 The rate of shoreline erosion in open water bodies is dependent on the onshore wave energy, the resistance of the shoreline materials to the drag forces exerted by the waves and return flows, and the configuration of the shoreline and offshore zone.
-On most natural shorelines, erosion rates are low due to the development of an offshore bar and shallow foreshore shelf -that acts as a barrier to incoming waves (Bruun 1962; Kondratjev 1966; Penner and Swedlo 1975).
-On many of the erosionresistant bedrock shorelines of lakes in the Precambrian Shield.
+On most natural shorelines, erosion rates are low due to the development of an offshore bar and shallow foreshore shelf that acts as a barrier to incoming waves (Bruun 1962; Kondratjev 1966; Penner and Swedlo 1975).
+On many of the erosion-resistant bedrock shorelines of lakes in the Precambrian Shield, wave erosion has removed overlying deposits, leaving a stable bedrock contact at the water's edge.
+In a newly created reservoir, or in an impounded lake where the water level extends inland beyond the established shoreline zone, erosion of overlying unconsolidated deposits can occur rapidly, as there is no barrier or eroded shelf to dissipate the energy of incoming waves.
+The shoreline changes from its initial preimpoundment configuration to a wave-cut bank with growing offshore deposits.
+The erosion continues until an equilibrium profile is reestablished or the overburden is removed and the underlying bedrock is exposed.
+The length of time required to establish the long-term stable form depends on the erosion rate and the characteristics of the eroding materials.

-1This paper is one of a series on the effects of the Southern Indian Lake impoundment and Churchill River diversion.
+&lt;sup>1This paper is one of a series on the effects of the Southern Indian Lake impoundment and Churchill River diversion.

-FIG. 1.
+Fig. 1.
 Shoreline erosion monitoring sites on Southern Indian Lake.